-In addition, if a drug or biologic with an orphan drug designation subsequently receives the first marketing approval for the indication for which it has such designation, the drug or biologic is entitled to a period of marketing exclusivity, which precludes a health authority (e.g., the FDA or the EMA) from approving another marketing application for the same drug and indication for that time period, except in limited circumstances.
+In addition, if a drug or biologic with an orphan drug designation subsequently receives the first marketing approval for the indication for which it has such designation, the drug or biologic is entitled to a period of marketing exclusivity, which precludes a health authority (e.g., the FDA or other competent authority) from approving another marketing application for the same drug and indication for that time period, except in limited circumstances.
 If our competitors are able to obtain orphan drug exclusivity prior to us, for products that constitute the "same drug" and treat the same indications as our product candidates, we may not be able to have competing products approved by the applicable regulatory authority for a significant period of time.
 The applicable period is seven years in the United States and ten years in the EU.
-The EU exclusivity period can be reduced to six years if a drug no longer meets the criteria for orphan drug designation or if the drug is sufficiently profitable so that market exclusivity is no longer justified.
+The EU exclusivity period can be reduced to six years if, at the end of the fifth year, it is established that a drug no longer meets the criteria for orphan drug designation including where it is shown that the drug is sufficiently profitable not to justify maintenance of market exclusivity.

-Even if we obtain orphan drug exclusivity for any of our product candidates, that exclusivity may not effectively protect those product candidates from competition because different drugs can be approved for the same condition, and orphan drug exclusivity does not prevent the FDA from approving the same or a different drug in another indication.
-Even after an orphan drug is approved, the FDA can subsequently approve a later application for the same drug for the same condition if the FDA concludes that the later drug is clinically superior in that it is shown to be safer in a substantial portion of the target populations, more effective or makes a major contribution to patient care.
+Even if we obtain orphan drug exclusivity for any of our product candidates, that exclusivity may not effectively protect those product candidates from competition because different drugs can be approved for the same condition, and orphan drug exclusivity does not prevent the FDA or foreign regulatory authorities from approving the same or a different drug in another indication.
+Even after an orphan drug is approved, the FDA or foreign regulatory authorities can subsequently approve a later application for the same drug for the same condition if the FDA or foreign regulatory authorities conclude that the later drug is clinically superior in that it is shown to be safer in a substantial portion of the target populations, more effective or makes a major contribution to patient care.
 In addition, a designated orphan drug may not receive orphan drug exclusivity if it is approved for a use that is broader than the indication for which it received orphan designation.
 Moreover, orphan-drug-exclusive marketing rights in the United States may be lost if the FDA later determines that the request for designation was materially defective or if we are unable to manufacture sufficient quantities of the product to meet the needs of patients with the rare disease or condition.
 Orphan drug designation neither shortens the development time or regulatory review time of a drug nor gives the drug any advantage in the regulatory review or approval process.
 While we received orphan drug designations in the United States for ARCALYST for the treatment of pericarditis and for mavrilimumab for the treatment of GCA, and we may seek orphan drug designation for our other current or future product candidates, we may never receive such designation for such other product candidates.
-Even though we received such designation for ARCALYST and mavrilimumab and may receive such designation for any of our other current or future product candidates, there is no guarantee that we will enjoy the benefits of such designations.
+Even though we received such designation for ARCALYST and mayrilimumab and may receive such designation for any of our other current or future product candidates, there is no guarantee that we will enjoy the benefits of such designations.